Frankenstein's Daughter: Release date

 The film's specific U.S. release date is somewhat confusing.
-The American Film Institute (AFI) simply states that it was released in November 1958, while the Internet Movie Database (IMDb) gives a more precise date of November 15, 1958, for its New York City premiere.
-However, Warren writes that the release date was "December 15, 1958 (March 4, 1960 in Los Angeles)".
+Bill Warren gives the most specific release date as "December 15, 1958" in his research encyclopedia.
+(The American Film Institute (AFI) simply states that it was released in November 1958, while the Internet Movie Database (IMDb) gives a more precise date of November 15, 1958, for its New York City premiere.

 Frankenstein's Daughter was released theatrically in Canada and West Germany in 1959, Mexico in 1960, and France in 1962, as well as on unspecified dates in Austria, Belgium, Brazil, Luxembourg, the Netherlands, Italy, Spain, and the UK.
 The film was distributed theatrically in Canada by Astral Films; by Sunderfilm Zwicker in West Germany; and by Benelux Films in Belgium, the Netherlands and Luxembourg.
 At some point, it played in the UK as the first feature on a double bill with The Giant Gila Monster.
 Frankenstein's Daughter was given an X-certificate by the British Board of Film Censors (BBFC), restricting its viewing to adults age 16 and over, while The Giant Gila Monster got an A-certificate, which meant that the film was considered more suitable for adults than children.